 The current standard practice of KES grease maintenance is reactive in nature: grease builds up within the KES followed by a system cleaning.

-- FOG (fats, oil & grease) - build up in the sewer system constricts flow, which can cause sewer back-ups into homes and overflow discharges onto streets.
+- FOG (fats, oil & grease) – build up in the sewer system constricts flow that may cause sewer back-ups into homes and overflow discharges onto streets.
 One of the main FOG sources is AKG deposited into the sewer system post-KES cleaning.
-Flushing KES cleaning water into the kitchen drains results in an estimated annual 1.5 billion gallons of toxic, cleaning-agent-laden water flowing into local sewer systems.
+Flushing KES-cleaning water into the kitchen drains results in an estimated annual 1.5 billion gallons of toxic, cleaning-agent-laden water flowing into local sewer systems.

 - Grease fires – according to the National Restaurant Association, there are over 7,500 restaurant fires each year, resulting in over $250 million in damages, and over 100 injuries.

 - Roof damage – AKG deposits on the roof after it leaves the KES, causing costly roof damage.

 - Air quality – AKG that does not deposit within the KES or on the roof flows into the local atmosphere and impacts two of the six EPA Air Quality Standards: ground ozone and particulates.

 Ei Partner Ellis Fibre (EF) manufactures a patented, disposable grease filter made from a proprietary blend of sheep’s wool.
 The filter is placed in front of the baffle filters.
 EF’s Grease Lock Filters (GLF) collect over 98% of the kitchen-grease particulates before entering the KES.
 By eliminating grease build-up in the system, the nightly baffle filter cleaning is generally reduced to weekly; the number of third party contracted KES cleanings is significantly reduced.